Skip to main content

 Three-quarters of small businesses that offer health insurance said they want the next president to address the costs of providing the benefit, the Gusto survey found.

-Trimper said there are moves the federal government could make to help small businesses provide health insurance.
+Tremper said there are moves the federal government could make to help small businesses provide health insurance.
 For example, he said employers with fewer than five employees can’t currently join to purchase healthcare.

-“Allowing small businesses to create groups of small employers is another opportunity to make it a little bit easier for folks to offer them benefits like health insurance, and that’s something that employers want,” Trimper said.
+“Allowing small businesses to create groups of small employers is another opportunity to make it a little bit easier for folks to offer them benefits like health insurance, and that’s something that employers want,” Tremper said.

 Quick-to-read HR news & insights